praesongprasit/EventSiteTest/src/talks/nztechrally2025/nothing-new-under-the-sun.md

 <p>In this talk, Rachel will explore how psychology, biology, and music offer insights into how we can keep moving forward as leaders and practitioners in the tech world.</p>
 "
 featuredImage: /assets/images/talks/2025/nothing-new-under-the-sun.jpg
-featuredImageAlt: "Rachel's picture with text: NZ Tech Rally.
+featuredImageAlt: "Rachel's picture with text: EVENT_NAME.
 Nothing new under the sun; stability through change.
 A talk by Rachel Collingridge, Head of Engineering @ Totara"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720